Structure-Aware Computing, Partial Quantifier Elimination And SAT: PQE solving

 \subsection{Some background}

 Information on QE in propositional logic can be found in~\cite{blocking_clause,cav09,cav11,cmu,nik2,cadet_qe}.
 QE by redundancy based reasoning is presented in~\cite{fmcad12,fmcad13}.
 One of the merits of such reasoning is that it allows to introduce \ti{partial} QE.
 A description of PQE algorithms and their sources can be found in~\cite{hvc-14,cav23,cert_tech_rep,ds_pqe,eg_pqe_plus}.
+Although, as shown in~\cite{fmcad16,cav23}, the power of existing PQE solvers is sufficient to demonstrate the viability of PQE, their performance leaves much to be desired.
+One of the reasons for that is discussed in Section~\ref{sec:pqe_flaws}.